mcabralpinto/prime-factor-codification/README.md

 ### Encoding Expressions

-1. PFWS letters, numbers and symbols are connected by single prime characters.
-If a letter is following a non-letter character or if a number is following a letter, it should include an extra single prime to avoid ambiguity between letters and numbers.
+1. PFWS letters, numbers and symbols are connected by single quote characters.
+If a letter is following a non-letter character or if a number is following a letter, it should include an extra single quote to avoid ambiguity between letters and numbers.
 2. In the same way numbers can be simplified, groups of *n* consecutive 0s formed by letters should be replaced with *n* in PFWS enclosed by square brackets `[ ... ]`.
 3. Whitespace is awarded a special character `[]` in the PFWS system, as a symbolic representation of an empty character.
 4. Every other character has the same representation as they would in the regular writing system.